quangis/AGILE2023-Semantic-complexity-GeoAnQu/README.md

 1.Navigate to the folder containing "main.py"

+2.In Miniconda Prompt, navigate to the folder containing "main.py".
+For example, "cd C:\AGILE2023-Semantic-complexity-GeoAnQu-main".

-2.Execute "main.py" with the "python" command.
+3.Execute "main.py" with the "python" command.

 ## Running the R code "statsScript.R"